Venice Carnival 2022 Feb 21 – 27

 NON-SMOKING HOTEL – FREE WIFI

-You may stay at Guerrato or any other hotel of your choice.
-You will pay your own hotel—we recommend contacting the hotel ASAP to secure a room!
 We will have a welcome and farewell dinner as a group.
-We will choose a restaurant, with reasonable prices and good food.
-We decided that all lunches and dinners are not included, as we have found in the past that people have a wide range of eating and drinking habits so it’s more equitable for each person to choose their own meal.
+We will choose restaurants, with a range of menu options and good food.
+We decided that all lunches and dinners are not included, with the exception of the Welcome Dinner and farewell dinner, as we have found in the past that people have a wide range of eating and drinking habits so it’s more equitable for each person to choose their own meal.

 Once you book your place, we will provide detailed instructions for where and when to meet in Venice, what to bring, and how to prepare.